saidvandeklundert/go/concurrency_and_parallelism.md

 Context can be used to ensure spawned Go routines are halted.
 This to prevent leaking of Go routines and to prevent wasting of resources.

+## The scheduler

+The Go scheduler is the 'behind-the-scenes' orechestrator of your Go programs.
+The design of the scheduler and the scheduling decisions of the Go scheduler impact the performance of the Go programs.

+The Go scheduler:
+- ensures created Goroutines are run/scheduled
+- pauses and resumes Goroutines (blocking channel operations, mutex operations)
+- coordinates: blocking system calls, network I/O, runtime tasks like garbage collection

+`Why` does Go need a scheduler?

+Instead of having kernel threads managed and scheduled by the OS, Go has Goroutines.
+These are user-space thread managed by the Go runtime.
+The Goroutines were implemented because they are cheaper when compared to kernel threads:
+- smaller memory footprint ( initial Goroutine stack 2KB)
+- faster creation, destruction and context switches (measured in ns instead of microseconds)

+In short, Go needs a scheduler because Go has Goroutines.

+Goroutines are user-space threads and the Go scheduler multiplexes them onto Kernel threads.

+`What` the Go scheduler aims to achieve:
+- use a small number of kernal threads (because they are so expensive)
+- support high concurrency (run many many many Goroutines)
+- leverage parallelism and make use of available cores

+The `how` behind the `what`:
+- use a small number of kernal threads (because they are so expensive)
+  - re-use threads and limit the number of Goroutine-running threads
+- support high concurrency (run many many many Goroutines)
+  - threads use independant runqueues and keep them balanced
+- leverage parallelism and make use of available cores
+  - use a runqueue per core and employ thread spinning

+A lot of information came from:
+- William Kennedy's course on O'Reilly
+- Learning Go
+- `GopherCon 2017: Kavya Joshi - Understanding Channels`
+- `GopherCon 2018: Kavya Joshi - The Scheduler Saga`
 ## Examples